etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 ```
 ![Education and Income by Race](figures/ed_inc_race.png)

-How do years of education correlate to income, disaggregated by sex?
-More education also does not result in the same gains in income for women compared to men:
+How do years of education correlate with income, disaggregated by sex?
+More education also does not result in the same gains in income for women compared with men:
 ```python
 g = sns.FacetGrid(data, col='sex', size=4, aspect=.5)
 g = g.map(sns.boxplot, 'income', 'education-num')